cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 Last but not least, I have an arsenal of estimation methods at my fingertips that provide a systematic estimation approach rather than making wild guesses like in a quiz show.

-In the next article we will take a deep dive into the building blocks of estimations and learn about the characteristics of professional forecasts.
+In the [next article](2024-05-31-developers-guide-to-software-estimation-the-four-magic-numbers.md) we will take a deep dive into the four magic numbers of estimations and learn about the characteristics of professional forecasts.
 So stay tuned.